 B. Braun Medical, WFI System Upgrade | Irvine, California

-B. Braun Medical, Inc.'s Irvine facility produced approximately 350,000 gallons per day of WFI (Water For Injection) using seven vapor compression distillation units that were manufactured & installed in the early 1970's.
-Although the system continued to produce acceptable water quality based on ongoing daily testing, the +35 year old stills could no longer be cost-effectively repaired and needed to be replaced by newer, more reliable WFI generation equipment.
+B. Braun Medical, Inc.'s Irvine facility produced approximately 350,000 gallons per day of Water For Injection (WFI) using seven vapor compression distillation units that were manufactured and installed in the early 1970s.
+Although the system continued to produce acceptable water quality based on ongoing daily testing, the 35+-year-old stills could no longer repaired in a cost-effective manner, and needed to be replaced by newer, more reliable WFI generation equipment.

 In addition, Irvine facility capacity increase plans necessitated a purified water system capable of supporting higher WFI demand.
 The stills had far outlasted their original life expectancy of 15-20 years and needed to be replaced by a robust, efficient generation system that complies with current GMP design standards and satisfies future production needs.